Best Warwick 4-String Basses 2026

 CONS

-• • The long scale (863mm) might feel unwieldy for players with shorter arms or smaller hands.
+• • The 864mm scale length might feel unwieldy for players accustomed to shorter scales.

 Sound: